Theresa Fair Oelrichs: Early life

-Tessie was born on June 30, 1871 in Virginia City, Nevada.
+Tessie was born on June 30, 1871, in Virginia City, Nevada.
 Her father, James Graham Fair, was born in Clogher, County Tyrone, and immigrated to the United States from Belfast, Ireland in 1843 at age twelve.
 He worked the California mines until 1860, when he moved to Nevada to work the newly-discovered traces there.
 He met Theresa Rooney, an innkeeper's daughter, and they wed in 1861.
 Tessie grew up in mining camps as her father prospected for gold and was the eldest of four children born to her parents, including Virginia (nicknamed "Birdie"), Charles and James, Jr.

 In 1873, her father and three partners, discovered the "Big Bonanza" in Virginia City, Nevada, which became the largest single deposit of gold and silver ever found.
-More than $100 million dollars worth of gold ($ in today's currency) was extracted from that mine before it was exhausted in 1898.
+More than $100 million worth of gold ($ in today's currency) was extracted from that mine before it was exhausted in 1898.
 Fair used his share to expand into railroads and real estate, generating a fortune of $50 million.
 Money led to a dissolute life of affairs and drinking for him, and in 1883 his wife filed for divorce, getting custody of Tessie and Virginia.